File 2023 taxes and minimize IRS late fees now!

 According to the IRS, dependent(s) can be your child(ren) or relative(s).
 Dependents can’t be spouses, but can be your child, stepchild, brother, sister or parents.

-Infographic entitled Income Threshold for Dependents showing the income threshold for dependents based on their filing status.
+Infographic entitled Income Threshold for Dependents showing the minimum earnings to file taxes based on their filing status.

 You might think that since you don’t fall into an IRS category, you’re free from paying taxes.
 But, there are several reasons why you should file a tax return.
-Filing an IRS tax return is essential if you want to receive tax credits, such as the earned income credit, child tax credit or dependent tax credit.
+Filing taxes if you cross the minimum earnings threshold is essential if you want to receive tax credits, such as the earned income credit, child tax credit or dependent tax credit.
 Filing a tax return every year also puts you in better standing when it comes to applying for loans and banks need to confirm your financial standing.
-If you’ve just started working as a babysitter, and you barely meet the minimum income requirement, you should still file because it will give you an understanding of how the IRS works.
-You can also practice filling out the form if you think you are going to file in the next fiscal year.
+If you’ve just started working as a babysitter, and you barely meet the income limit to file taxes, you should still consider e-filing income taxes because it will give you an understanding of how the IRS works.
+You can also practice filling out the form if you think you are going to file in the next tax year.

 Adjust For Inflations